This guide covers everything you need to know to get started with your first solo female travel adventure.

 - Stay at one of the many women run hotels and tours like we feature here at TripaSista

-- Before you travel find online networks for solo women – make connections, get travel tips and even arrange to meet up with fellow travellers.
+- Before you travel find online networks like Tourlina for solo women – make connections, get travel tips and even arrange to meet up with fellow travellers.

-Travel insurance may save your life, so never travel overseas without it.
+Travel insurance may save your life, so give it some thought and stay safe.

 When you’re travelling solo this is incredibly important, as you may not be in a position (or state), to make decisions.